Biram Dah Abeid: Life as an activist and politician

 Later, in August 2011, the Mauritanian police violently suppressed a sit-in in front of the police brigade over their 'employment of minors against the law'.
-Abeid and ten other IRA activists were injured and hospitalized in the Kissi clinic in Nouakchott.
+Abeid and ten other IRA activists were injured and hospitalised in the Kissi clinic in Nouakchott.

 In April 2012, during a demonstration in Nouakchott, Abeid's group was accused of burning early Islamic legal texts of the Maliki school of Islamic law that permitted slavery.
 The burnings caused a considerable uproar.
-The President called for Abeid's death and even promised to administer the penalty himself.
+The president called for Abeid's death and even promised to administer the penalty.
 Abeid's phone and internet service were cut off, and he was imprisoned with other IRA activists.
-Later, the NGO apologized for the incident.
-After several months of detention and the cancellation of their trial, the group was released on bail on 3 September 2012, following pressure from the European Union.
+Later, the NGO apologised for the incident.
+After several months of detention and the cancellation of their trial, the group was released on bail on 3 September 2012, following pressure from the international community.

 In May 2013, Biram Dah Abeid received the Front Line Award for Human Rights Defenders at Risk from the Irish NGO Front Line Defenders, and in December 2013, he received the United Nations Prize in the Field of Human Rights.

 He also stood as an opposition candidate in the 2014 Mauritanian presidential election, but lost to the incumbent, Abdel Aziz.

-On 11 November 2014, Abeid and sixteen other IRA-Mauritanie anti-slavery activists were arrested for protesting against the repeal of charges against a slave master who raped a 15-year-old girl that worked as his slave.
+On 11 November 2014, Abeid and sixteen other IRA-Mauritania anti-slavery activists were arrested for protesting against the repeal of charges against a slave master who raped a 15-year-old girl that worked as his slave.

 Hearings of the case took place on 15 January 2015, when Abeid, along with two other activists, was sentenced to two years in jail.
 An appeal was rejected in August 2015.

-On 17 May 2016, the Supreme Court of Mauritania reached the decision to immediately release Abeid, along with fellow activist Brahim Bilal Ramdhane.
+On 17 May 2016, the Supreme Court of Mauritania reached the decision to immediately release Abeid, along with fellow activist Brahim Bilal Ramdhan.

-In August 2018, Abeid was imprisoned on an "order from above" intended not only to silence him and criminalize his freedom of expression, but to prohibit his participation in the September parliamentary elections, in which he was running as an anti-slavery, opposition candidate.
+In August 2018, Abeid was imprisoned on an "order from above", considered by many to be an attempt to prohibit his participation in the September parliamentary elections, in which he was running as an anti-slavery, opposition candidate.
 Despite the efforts of the Mauritanian authorities, Abeid was elected to Parliament from his prison cell in September.
 Following his illegal detention and ascension to Parliament, he proclaimed: "I will do everything possible to demonstrate that slavery, racism and torture are set up as a system of management by a small entity around a very corrupt head of state."
 Abeid has since declared himself a presidential candidate in the June 2019 elections.
-On 22 June 2019, he clinched 18.58% electoral votes, behind Mohamed Ould Ghazouani (52.01%) and ahead of Mohamed Ould Boubacar (17.87%).
+On 22 June 2019, he clinched 18.58% electoral votes, behind Mohamed Ould Ghazouani (52.01%) and ahead of Sidi Mohamed Ould Boubacar (17.87%).